-Ophthalmic lenses are used to manipulate or bend light to focus the incoming light rays correctly on the retina of the eye.
-There are different categories of ophthalmic lenses on the market, with each category having unique features and benefits.
-The primary categories are:
+Ophthalmic lenses are used to manipulate or bend light to focus the incoming light rays correctly on the retina.
+There are a wide variety of ophthalmic lenses on the market, with each type having unique features and benefits.

 - Single vision lenses